 You can check in to your room from 2.30pm onwards (better and best rooms from 1pm).
 Please join us for afternoon tea.
 All guests are invited – we’ll introduce your leader and welcome you to your holiday.

-After an introductory session on black and white photography, and some tuition, we will spend the day exploring the market town of Brecon.
-This will include the cathedral, the River Usk and its promenade.
-The more energetic can climb to Pen-y-Crug hill fort just outside the town, though this walk is longer than the usual distance for photography holidays.
-On our return there will be time for processing and reviewing the day’s photos, plus further tuition as desired.
+After an introductory session on black and white photography and some tuition, we will spend the day exploring the market town of Brecon.
+This will include the Cathedral, River Usk and its promenade.
+The more energetic can climb to Pen-y-Crug hill fort just outside the town, though this (3 mile) walk is longer than the usual distance on our photography holidays.
+On our return there will be time for processing and reviewing the day’s photos.

-Today we’ll head for the hills, and start by visiting the spectacular waterfalls of Ystradfelte, which involve a round trip of 3 miles along a lovely wooded valley and stream.
-After this we’ll go on to near the head of a pass below Pen-y-Fan, South Wales’ highest mountain, with views of the mountains and the Beacons Reservoir.
+Today we’ll head for the hills, and start by visiting the waterfalls of Sgwd Ddwli and Sgwd Gwladus (‘Lady Falls’), which involve a round trip of 2½ miles along a lovely wooded valley and stream.
+After this we’ll move on to the head of a pass below Pen-y-Fan, South Wales’ highest mountain, with views of the mountains and the Beacons Reservoir.
 Once again, we’ll return in good time to process and review our photos.

-First, we explore the wooded slopes beside the Pontsticill Reservoir, with views across the water to the Brecon Steam Railway track opposite.
-Then to the dam and railway station, with opportunity to photograph the steam trains and unusual dam architecture.
-From here, we head to the village of Llangynidr, a gentler landscape where the River Usk and the Monmouthshire and Brecon Canal flow close together.
-Finally it's back to the house to process and review the holiday’s photographs.
+First, we'll make our way to the wooded slopes beside the Pontsticill Reservoir, with views across the water to the Brecon Steam Railway track opposite.
+We’ll walk into the village and railway station, with opportunity to photograph the steam trains along the reservoir (timing subject to autumn timetables).
+From here we'll head to the village of Llangynidr, a gentler landscape where the River Usk and the Monmouthshire & Brecon Canal flow close together, then it's back to the house to process and review the holiday’s photographs.

 Depart after a leisurely breakfast.